mariotlemes/non3GPP-WiFi/README.md

 ## Prerequisite

-This guide assumes that you will run all 5GC elements on a single machine and that [my5G-core](https://github.com/my5G/my5G-core) and [UE-non3GPP](https://github.com/my5G/UE-IoT-non3GPP) are already installed.
+This guide assumes that you will run all 5GC elements on a single machine and that [my5G-core](https://github.com/my5G/my5G-core) and [UE-non3GPP](https://github.com/my5G/UE-IoT-non3GPP) are already installed in ~/my5G-core and ~/my5G-core/src/ue, respectivaly.

 ## Expected result